 Everything changed in January of 2018 when I got this intensely strong urge to start writing.
 Something deep down told me that I had a gift to offer that the world would appreciate.
 Eleven months later in November, I published my very first blog post and have been deeply gratified with each completion of a new post ever since.

 Making the conscious decision to step into my identity as a writer and Pilates instructor opened the floodgates of acceptance of all of my passions.
-I’m now also a trained, soon to be certified, personal development coach and sit on the advisory board of an amazing organization that introduces mindfulness and social emotional learning in schools across the globe.
+I’m now also a trained, soon to be certified, personal success coach and sit on the advisory board of an amazing organization that introduces mindfulness and social emotional learning in schools across the globe.

 Unlearn What You Know About Success

 Proudly owning my varied talents and interests required a reframing.
 I had to unlearn what I “knew” about success, and what is possible, and adopt a new way of thinking about what is truly important.
-It all boiled down to this question – Do I want to live my life trying to be perceived as serious or driven by others, or do I create an experience that is fulfilling and pleasing for myself?
+It all boiled down to this question – Do I want to live my life trying to be perceived as serious by others, or do I create an experience that is fulfilling and pleasing for myself?

 Here are some truths that worked for me along the way to loving my multi-passionate self: